-Take Small Bites and Chew Slowly: The Benefits of Micro-Credentialing Have you heard about micro-credentialing?
-It’s a new approach to professional development in a smaller, focused format. ______________________________________________________________ How does micro-credentialing work?
+Micro-credentials might be just the right approach for your district’s professional development program.
+Think smaller and a more focused format.
+That’s microcredentials in a nutshell.
+How does micro-credentialing work?
 Professionals complete a discrete, competency-based task.
-The organization offering the micro-credentialing opportunity can then issue badges, continuing education credits, or other verification of completion.
-What might this process look like in practice?
-Let’s say a K12 school district typically offers face-to-face courses for teachers’ professional development.
+The organization offering micro-credentials can then issue badges, continuing education credits, or other verification of completion.
+Putting it in practice Let’s say a K12 school district typically offers face-to-face courses for teachers’ professional development.
 Teachers sign on and attend a number of hours of training and are then awarded continuing professional development, or CPD, credit for participating in those workshop trainings.
-If that same K12 school district redesigned the learning using the micro-credentialing approach, several components would change, including: ● The time unit would be smaller.
-It’s easier for busy educators to fit a 15- or 30-minute professional development session into their busy schedules. ● The learning experience is skill based and related to on-the-job tasks. [...]
+Instead, how about changing the format to something like this.
+Redesign learning using the micro-credentials and change the components in the following manner.
+Plan shorter sessions Since educators already have a lot on their plate, why not shorten the units?
+It’s easier for busy educators to fit a 15- or 30-minute professional development session into their busy schedules.
+Use a skill-based program The second approach is to modify the learning to be skill-based and related to on-the-job tasks. [...]